-Note: This pork stew takes a few hours to cook, so it's a great candidate for a weekend supper or preparing in a slow cooker (cook on the low setting for 6 to 8 hours).
-Super rich and tart, I recommend serving it with a loaf of crusty bread to sop up whatever's left at the bottom of the bowl.
+This stew is rich and meaty, while still taking advantage of the incredible bounty of tomatoes that is no doubt overflowing your counters and crisper drawers this late in the season.
+It takes a few hours to cook, so it's a great candidate for a weekend supper or a low-maintenance weeknight slow cooker meal (cook on the low setting for 6-8 hours).
+I recommend picking up a fresh loaf of crusty bread to sop up whatever's left at the bottom of the bowl.
 If you want to add a little heat, try adding 1 teaspoon red pepper flakes with the rest of the seasonings.

 - 2 tablespoons butter